uwongse/javadating/README.md

 # Javadating
 Datting app with java and mysql.

-The project has adminr and a login with login or user registration.
+The project has admin and login with login or user registration.

 You can create a profile, upload your own posts, like the posts of other users in your area and send messages.